princewilling/CRUD-application-api__FastAPI/README.md

 ## How To Run

-REQUIRES: Docker and Docker Compose
+Requires; Docker and Docker Compose

 It would be benificial if you're conversant with using docker and docker compose.